eksen1907/searchNationality/README.md

 ### Prerequisites

-This project requires Python and the `requests` library.
-You can install `requests` using pip:
+This project requires Python and the `requests` library

-`pip install requests`

 #### Installation